Birkenhead Park railway station: Services

-Trains operate every 15 minutes (Monday to Saturday daytime) to New Brighton and West Kirby and every 5–10 minutes via Hamilton Square and the Mersey Railway Tunnel to Liverpool.
+Trains operate every 15 minutes (Monday to Saturday daytime) to New Brighton and West Kirby and every 5–10 minutes via Birkenhead Hamilton Square and the Mersey Railway Tunnel to Liverpool.
 At other times, trains run every 30 minutes to New Brighton and West Kirby, and every 15 minutes to Liverpool.
-These services are all provided by Merseyrail's fleet of Class 507 and Class 508 EMUs.
+These services are all provided by Merseyrail's fleet of Class 507 and Class 777 EMUs.